-My work integrates the mediums of painting, drawing and photography to explore issues of home, ancestry, family, connectivity and belonging.
+My work focuses on making visible the invisible, in making tangible the ephemeral, in speaking aloud the unspoken, and in voicing voicelessness.
+In so doing, I engage with such themes as pleasure, desire, sexuality, memory and exile (and their concomitant absence, loss, erasure and silence).
+My practice is interdisciplinary and increasingly trans-disciplinary.
 As someone who has lived longer outside of my birthplace of Jamaica, than I have lived on the island, I am acutely aware of what it means to be simultaneously an insider and an outsider.
 This ability to see the world from multiple psychological and territorial spaces has led to the development of a particular lens that allows me to view a given environment from a distance.
 Because I am also a fiction writer and poet as well as a visual artist, the text and narrative are significant parts of my artistic practice.